b9Joker108/b9_dj_vj_goPsi_spin_108_svaha_a/README.md

 Welcome to the comprehensive curated collection of **State-of-the-Art (SOTA) Free and Open Source Software (FOSS)** for VJ (Video Jockey) applications, video editing, stylistics, remixology, and mystical process art on **GNU/Linux**.

-This repository serves as a knowledge base and learning platform for creators seeking to master sophisticated sovereign FOSS tools for multimodal performative art, YouTube content creation, and magico-intentional video post-processing.
+This repository serves as a knowledge base and learning platform for creators seeking to cultivate adept pprocess artistry of sophisticated sovereign FOSS tools for multimodal performative art, YouTube content creation, and magico-intentional video post-processing.

 ## 🎯 Purpose